zeckstein/Snek-2.0/README.md

 # Make a new version of the Snek game
 Goal: Make a new version of the Snek game that shows better organization, code quality, and use of Python/Pygame features.
 Considering the following:
+ - Sound
  - Persistent Scoreboard
  - Resizable window and graphics (maybe playfield sizes s/m/l/fullzen?)
+ - Curve piece?
+ - Animation
  - Two player mode
- - Curve piece?
  - AI mode
  - Power-ups
  - Different game modes